 The 10-second takeaway

-For the quarter ended April 28 (Q3), Cisco Systems met expectations on revenues and beat slightly on earnings per share.
+For the quarter ended Jan.
+31 (Q2), Cisco Systems met expectations on revenues and beat expectations on earnings per share.

-Gross margins contracted, operating margins increased, net margins improved.
+Gross margins contracted, operating margins dropped, net margins increased.

-Cisco Systems reported revenue of $11.59 billion.
-The 38 analysts polled by S&P Capital IQ predicted revenue of $11.58 billion on the same basis.
-GAAP reported sales were 6.6% higher than the prior-year quarter's $10.87 billion.
+Cisco Systems logged revenue of $12.10 billion.
+The 36 analysts polled by S&P Capital IQ expected net sales of $12.06 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.